What is a planning permit?

 If a planning permit is required, a public notice of the proposal may be needed.
 In deciding whether a public notice is necessary, a responsible authority must consider specific issues, which are set out in the PE Act and the planning scheme.

-A public notice is not required by some planning permits under certain zones (e.g. the comprehensive development zone) and overlays (e.g. the design and development overlay) or for small or straightforward permit applications (this is discussed further in ‘Objections’, below).
+A public notice is not required by some planning permits for certain zones (e.g. the comprehensive development zone) and overlays (e.g. the design and development overlay) or for small or straightforward permit applications.

 If the applicant is not required to give notice, the responsible authority is obliged to notify:

-- owners and occupiers of adjoining properties, unless the council is satisfied that the permit A document that sets out what a person wants to happen to their money and other property after they die. not cause any material detriment (s 52(1)(a));
+- owners and occupiers of adjoining properties, unless the council is satisfied that the permit will not cause any material detriment (s 52(1)(a) PE Act);

-- any other person the responsible authority considers may suffer material detriment if the permit is granted (s 52(1)(d));
+- any other person the responsible authority considers may suffer material detriment if the permit is granted (s 52(1)(d) PE Act);

-- any person the planning scheme requires to be notified (usually a An authority or government department to which a planning permit must be referred for advice before it is granted., such as DELWP) (s 52(1)(c)); and
+- any person the planning scheme requires to be notified (usually a referral authority, such as DELWP) (s 52(1)(c) PE Act); and

-A planning scheme can exempt some classes of applications from all the usual notice requirements, but there may be alternative notice requirements (ss 6(2), 52(4), (5)).
+A planning scheme can exempt some classes of applications from all the usual notice requirements, but there may be alternative notice requirements (ss 6(2), 52(4), (5) PE Act).

-People who believe they should have been given notice, but were not, can apply to VCAT for the permit to be cancelled or amended (ss 87, 89).
+People who believe they should have been given notice, but were not, can apply to VCAT for the permit to be cancelled or amended (ss 87, 89 PE Act).

 Responsible authorities cannot grant themselves permits.
-They must apply to the Minister for Planning, except where the planning scheme provides an exemption (s 96(1)).
+They must apply to the Minister for Planning, except where the planning scheme provides an exemption (s 96(1) PE Act).

 Objections by referral authorities